Ranjankumar666/simpleserver/README.md

 - **Routing** with dynamic path parameters
 - **Multithreading** for handling multiple requests concurrently
+- **Middlewares**: Support extension of functionalities using middlewares
 - **Basic request parsing** for query params, headers, and request body

 ## 🚀 Features